We’ve put together the following Set up Info and FAQ to help make your day an enjoyable one!

 No. We do not supply tables or anything else.
 Please bring everything you need to set up.
 Most artists bring tables and chairs.
 Other options people have brought to display their artwork include shelving, easels, boxes, milk crates, or blankets.
+Some bring tents or canopies (see above for details).
 We also suggest you bring business cards.

 Is there power available?

 Can I sell food at my booth?

 No, food items may not be sold or sampled.
 (You can bring a lunch for yourself to eat, you just can’t SELL food).

 There is no guarantee that you will sell any thing.
 Some artists/vendors sell a lot and others sell less.
 Variables include: what you’re selling, the price you’re asking, and people’s mood and size of their pocketbooks that day.
 We recommend that you bring business cards for your table.

 What else do I need?

 All artists, vendors, and buskers are responsible for their own insurance and any necessary licenses.

 What is the process for take-down & loading after the festival?